Travel Tech for my 10 days of driving around Germany, Poland, and Czech Republic for Veeam Vanguard Summit in Prague

 - GL.iNet GL-AR750S-Ext Gigabit Travel AC Router (Slate), 300Mbps(2.4G)+433Mbps(5G) Wi-Fi, 128MB RAM, MicroSD Support, OpenWrt/LEDE pre-Installed, Cloudflare DNS, Power Adapter and Cables Included

 Allows me to easily share out the one hotel connection that I pay to upgrade to higher speeds.
-Like, bumping from 3.73 MBps down / 4.15 up to 11.78 Mbps down / 11.62 up to Created the initial configuration during my flight actually.
+Like, bumping from 3.73 MBps down / 4.15 up to 11.78 Mbps down / 11.62 up.
+I created the initial configuration during my flight to Munich, actually.

 - USB C Power Bank RAVPower 10000mAh Portable Charger, Ultra-Slim 10000 Phone Charger with 5V/3A Type-C Port Power Pack Battery Pack for Nintendo Switch, Galaxy S8, Google Pixel 2, iPhone, iPad and More